william6542/william6542.github.io/Books.markdown

 Unlike most other pages, scrolling down will lead to the present; this reverse order is because I coped this list from my old Word Document.
 This list does not include pdfs, papers, essays, articles, and such that I have read.

+Furthermore, books on which I have multiple pages linked (I.E. separate essays) will have clear titles delineating which link leads to which essay.

 #### Before Reed
 Iliad
 Odyssey